dzufferey/dzufferey.github.io/concurrency_theory_2018/exercises/exercises_6.md

 __Task 4.__

 Compare FIFO with mailbox and lookahead against the bag semantics:
-* FIFO+mailbox+lookahead → FIFO+bag
+* FIFO+mailbox+lookahead → mailbox+bag
-  - either give an example of CSM having traces with FIFO+mailbox+lookahead that are not possible with FIFO+bag
+  - either give an example of CSM having traces with FIFO+mailbox+lookahead that are not possible with mailbox+bag
-  - or show that for any CMS every FIFO+mailbox+lookahead trace is also a FIFO+bag trace
+  - or show that for any CMS every FIFO+mailbox+lookahead trace is also a mailbox+bag trace
-* FIFO+bag → FIFO+mailbox+lookahead
+* mailbox+bag → FIFO+mailbox+lookahead
-  - either give an example of CSM having traces with FIFO+bag that are not possible with FIFO+mailbox+lookahead
+  - either give an example of CSM having traces with mailbox+bag that are not possible with FIFO+mailbox+lookahead
-  - or show that for any CMS every FIFO+bag trace is also a FIFO+mailbox+lookahead trace
+  - or show that for any CMS every mailbox+bag trace is also a FIFO+mailbox+lookahead trace